mhenke/omaha-playground-collective/README.md

 #### Github Provider

-- To use nextauth in the app, you'll need add the Next Auth Github Provider to your .env file.
+- To use Nextauth in the app, you'll need to add the Next Auth Github Provider to your .env file.
 Here is an example of what that looks like:

 ```bash
 # .env file